uva0311/chatty/README.md

-React Boilerplate
+Chatty
 =====================

-A minimal and light dev environment for ReactJS.
+A realtime messagaing web application built with ReactJS, WebSocket, along with boilerplate constructed with Babel and Webpack.
+The learning objectives from this application are the following:

+1. expose to modern web application development tools, namely Webpack and Babel
+2. understand the lifecycle of ReactJS
+3. integrate JavaScript OOP concepts into web application development
+4. demonstrate bidirectional communication between client and server sides through WebSocket

+### Screenshot

 ### Usage

-Clone the boilerplate and create your own git repo.
+Clone this repo and create your own git repo.

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
+git clone git@github.com:uva0311/chatty.git
-cd react-simple-boilerplate
+cd chatty
 git remote rm origin
 git remote add origin [YOUR NEW REPOSITORY]
 # Manually update your package.json file